Customize Learning Experiences for Students: Adaptive and Personalized Pathways in Moodle

 In addition to activity completion and restricted access settings, certain activity types in Moodle (or other digital tools available to use within Moodle at NC State) are particularly useful for adaptive or personalized learning.
 These are graded activities or ones in which students must complete certain activities for them to be marked complete, which can then inform the activity completion and restricted access settings.
 Students can be directed to content resources or new activities based on their choices, based on achieving passing scores on activities, or based on failing scores on activities (for remediation/review purposes).

-Moodle Tools + Activity Completion/Restrict Access Settings for Customized Learning
+Moodle Tools and Activity Completion/Restrict Access Ideas for Customized Learning

 Moodle Tools & Enterprise Tools with Built-in Adaptive Learning Features for Customized Learning